NowSquare/Agent-AI/CURSOR-PROMPTS.md

 - For EACH PHASE:
   1) One-line summary.
   2) Exact shell commands to run (composer/npm/artisan/migrations).
 Do NOT run them—just print.
   3) Verification checklist (URLs, artisan outputs, tinker checks).
-Include Mailpit checks where relevant (UI 8025, inbound webhook 200 OK).
+Include Postmark checks where relevant (UI 8025, inbound webhook 200 OK).
   4) One suggested `git commit` message for this phase and list of changed/added files.

 DEPENDENCIES & FILES (VERY IMPORTANT)